ota-meshi/eslint-plugin-regexp/docs/rules/no-octal.md

 ## :book: Rule Details

-This rule reports octal escape as errors.
+This rule reports octal escape.

 `\0` is matches a `NUL` character.
 Do not follow this with another digit, because a 0 followed by a number is an octal escape sequence.